Mall (film): Music

-The music for the film was composed by Deadsy drummer Alec Puro and Linkin Park members Chester Bennington, Dave Farrell, Hahn and Mike Shinoda.
+The music for the film was composed by Deadsy drummer Alec Puro and Linkin Park members Chester Bennington, Dave Farrell, Joe Hahn and Mike Shinoda.
 The soundtrack for The Seed, the first installment by Hahn featured three songs.
 One of them was "There They Go" by Fort Minor (originally from his studio debut album, The Rising Tied) played during the credits, and the other two were untitled and were played during the fight scenes.
 This would be the sixth soundtrack and the second score by the band, after their soundtracks for the hit music series of the 2007 hit film, Transformers.
 The previous soundtrack by the band was the 2011 film Transformers: Dark of the Moon.
 The first score by the band was a collaboration with Steve Jablonsky for the 2009 film Transformers: Revenge of the Fallen.
 The soundtrack for the film was released under the Warner Bros. and Machine Shop record labels on December 12, 2014.

 In a tweet-out session, Joe answered the question about the score: "The movie is done!
 The score is finished!
 And we are putting it out to distributors and see who's going to put it out.
 So it's going to come soon."
 A song named as "It Goes Through", which Shinoda provides lead vocals on, as he also did for "The Last Line" and "Devil's Drop", for the 2-minute trailer that was released on May 28, 2014, in promotion for Mall, was featured in the movie trailer, which could be the first single from the soundtrack of the film.
 The official trailer to Mall was launched via Linkin Park's official Facebook page on August 9, 2014.